?convergence

 (from the lme4 package), it means your fixed-effect model matrix contains redundant or collinear predictors, preventing the model from estimating unique coefficients.

-Here are methods to diagnose and fix it: - check rank of model matrix using model.matrix()
+Here are the methods to diagnose and fix it: - check the rank of model matrix using model.matrix()

 function.
 If the rank is less than the number of columns, the model matrix is deficient.